-REGULATORY VIOLATIONS 2011 - On July 13th, we received lab results indicating an E-Coli bacteria detection at the Well #12 raw water sample collected on the 11th.
-That is a violation of the State Drinking Water Regulations (310 CMR 22.26: Groundwater Rule).
+The GWR incident is described below: On July 13, 2011, we received lab results indicating an E-Coli bacteria detection at the Well #12 raw water sample collected on the July 11, 2011.
+That is a violation of the State Drinking Water Regulations GWR (310 CMR 22.26).
 We followed public notification procedures related to the violation as directed by MassDEP.
-MassDEP approved a CODE RED non-boil water notice sent out on July 13th.
-Approved written notices were published as general ads in the Milford Daily News on July 19th and were posted on the Town's website and noted on the Cable TV government scroll channel for several weeks.
+MassDEP approved a CODE RED non-boil water notice sent out on July 13, 2011.
+Approved written notices were published as general ads in the Milford Daily News and were posted on the Town's website and noted on the Cable TV government scroll channel for several weeks.